toliaqat/xenon-wiki/Authorization-and-Authentication-Tutorial.md

 # 4.2 Creating user credentials

-User credentials are made for the basic authentication service.
+User credentials are POST'ed to the basic authentication service.
 In the future when integration with ActiveDirectory and other authentication services are provided, this will not be done through Xenon.

 ```java
 private void makeCredentials() {